-See, starting a clothing business is not mission impossible.
+See?
+Starting a clothing business is not mission impossible.
 All you need is the right direction and practical tips on how to start a clothing business.
-Just scroll down, and you’ll find all of that in this article.
+Scroll down and you’ll find all of that in this article.

 Why start a clothing business?